yiwei-C/CI_Framework/README.md

 <b>7.
 Create your own Github repository for your own application and link the repository to Jenkins in your own QA and production repository.</b>

+Link your Github repository:

 ![UML Diagram](https://raw.githubusercontent.com/BU-EC500-SP15/cloud-int/master/PICS/p1.png)

+Set up the build trigger and give the correct repository for the ROOT POM

 ![UML Diagram](https://raw.githubusercontent.com/BU-EC500-SP15/cloud-int/master/PICS/p2.png)

+Set up the execution shell after the build, which is the cloud.sh provided in the framework

 ![UML Diagram](https://raw.githubusercontent.com/BU-EC500-SP15/cloud-int/master/PICS/p3.png)